NeNe Leakes: Career

 Before Leakes met the producers of The Real Housewives of Atlanta, she had appeared on TV shows like The Parkers thanks to meeting casting director Robi Reed-Humes.
 In 2003, she landed a minor role as a stripper in the film The Fighting Temptations, starring Cuba Gooding, Jr. and Beyoncé.
 However, none of her scenes are present in the final edit of the movie.

 In 2008, Leakes made her first appearance on The Real Housewives of Atlanta as an original cast member.
 After the first season, she co-wrote the book Never Make The Same Mistake Twice with Denene Millner.
 Leakes was a main cast member for the first seven seasons.
-In June 2015, Leakes announced that she would not be returning to The Real Housewives of Atlanta for its eighth season.
+In June 2015, Leakes announced that she would not be returning for the show's eighth season.
 However, Leakes was featured in season 8 of The Real Housewives of Atlanta in a supporting role, reportedly earning her full salary from the previous seven seasons.
-Leakes later returned to the show as a full-time housewife for the tenth through twelfth seasons (2017-20).
+Leakes later returned to the show as a full-time housewife for the tenth through twelfth seasons (2017–20).

 In 2020, Leakes announced that she would not return to The Real Housewives of Atlanta for its thirteenth season.

-Leakes has also transitioned into scripted television, playing the secretary Rocky Roades in the NBC comedy The New Normal.
-Ryan Murphy cast Leakes on his series Glee in the third season in a recurring role as synchronized swim coach and Olympic bronze-medalist Coach Roz Washington.
-In 2011, Leakes was a contestant on the eleventh installment of Donald Trump's NBC series Celebrity Apprentice.
+Leakes also transitioned into scripted television, playing the secretary Rocky Roades in the NBC comedy The New Normal.
+Ryan Murphy cast Leakes in his series Glee in the third season in a recurring role as synchronized swim coach and Olympic bronze-medalist Roz Washington.
+In 2011, Leakes was a contestant in the eleventh instalment of Donald Trump's NBC series Celebrity Apprentice.
 During the tenth episode of Celebrity Apprentice, after arguments with fellow cast member Star Jones, Leakes walked off the show.

-Leakes has guest-hosted Anderson Live, The Talk, appeared in Betty White's Off Their Rockers and The Price Is Right.
-On March 4, 2014, she was announced as one of the celebrities who would compete in the 18th season of Dancing with the Stars.
+Leakes has guest-hosted Anderson Live, The Talk, and appeared in Betty White's Off Their Rockers and The Price Is Right.
+On March 4, 2014, she was announced as one of the celebrities who would compete in Dancing with the Stars (American TV series) season 18 of Dancing with the Stars.
 She was paired with professional dancer, Tony Dovolani.
 Leakes and Dovolani were eliminated in Week 7 of competition (Latin Night) on April 28, 2014, finishing in 7th place.

 Leakes played the Mistress of Sensuality in Las Vegas for resident show Cirque du Soleil: Zumanity.
 She made her Broadway debut on November 25, 2014, as Madame in Rodgers & Hammerstein's Cinderella.
 She played the role until the production closed on January 3, 2015.
-In November 2015, she was cast as playing Matron "Mama" Morton in Chicago on Broadway for four weeks.
+In November 2015, she was cast as Matron "Mama" Morton in Chicago on Broadway for four weeks.

-Leakes released a song, entitled "Come and Get This Hunni," in April 2020.
+Leakes released a song, entitled "Come and Get This Hunni", in April 2020.

+In January 2024, Leakes was announced as a co-host on Zeus Network's Baddies East reunion by cast member Natalie Nunn.
+In March 2024, Leakes starred in Hunting Housewives, opposite Denise Richards, Melyssa Ford, and Kym Johnson-Herjavec for Lifetime.